UoS-SCCS/PUPS/_pages/downloads.md

 <a href="#" class="btn btn--primary"><i class="fas fa-download"></i>&nbsp;Download Learning Materials</a>

 ## Facilitator
 The facilitator pack contains all the slides, handouts and guides for lessons 1-5.
-It does not include the videos and training site.
+It does not include the demonstration videos and training site.

 <a href="#" class="btn btn--primary"><i class="fas fa-download"></i>&nbsp;Download Facilitator Pack</a>